DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 ## Energy Consumption

-From this year DCASE Task 4 Challenge, the energy consumption (kWh) is going to be considered as additional metric to rank the submitted systems, therefore it is mandatory to report the energy consumption of the submitted models.
+From this year, the energy consumption (kWh) is going to be considered as additional metric to rank the submitted systems, therefore it is mandatory to report the energy consumption of the submitted models.

 Participants need to provide, for each submitted system (or at least the best one), the following energy consumption figures in kWh using [CodeCarbon](https://github.com/mlco2/codecarbon):